fablab-bergamo/Fab-O-matic/hardware/hardware.md

 - LCD RW pin must be grounded (fix with soldering wire).
 Otherwise the LCD does not accept commands from ESP32.

+Changes during assembly:
+- Variable resistor for brightness adjustment replaced with 1k resistor
+- C2 and C3 were not mounted because their pads were damaged during ESP32 soldering.
+- Zener protection diode D7 and F1 not mounted (overvoltage protection)
+- D4 replaced with a wire (reverse polarity protection) because voltage drop was too high (need 0.3V)

 ## Revision 0.3

 Changes: